coreui/coreui/docs/content/components/offcanvas.md

   </div>
   <div class="offcanvas-body">
     <div class="">
-      Some text as placeholder.
-In real life you can have the elements you have chosen.
-Like, text, images, lists, etc.
+      Some text as a placeholder.
+In real life, you can have the elements you have chosen, like text, images, lists, etc.
     </div>
     <div class="dropdown mt-3">
       <button class="btn btn-secondary dropdown-toggle" type="button" id="dropdownMenuButton" data-coreui-toggle="dropdown">